Guide

 Provider

-Provider is a node that is sharing its temporarily unused computer resources for Requestors within the Golem Network in return for GLM tokens.
+A provider is a node that is sharing its unused computer resources for Requestors within the Golem Network in return for GLM tokens.

 In general, almost any computer might act as a provider.
 It can be a laptop, desktop, or server machine.
 The particular resource details (for example, the number of CPUs or their memory limit) that are subject to sharing can be configured by the hardware owner.